 Adapted from a traditional Zen story.

 The holidays are here, complete with zany time commitments, pressures of annual family gatherings, high hopes and inevitable disappointments.
-After all, someone is bound to misbehave, or a gift will be forgotten or misunderstood, or a loved one will be facing their first holiday with children, or alone.
+After all, someone is bound to misbehave, or a gift will be forgotten or misunderstood, or a loved one will be experiencing their first holiday with children – or facing the season alone.

-Adopting a somewhat more Zen mindset – like the farmer in this story – is a great antidote to the oh-so-common seasonal stress and turmoil.
+Adopting a somewhat more Zen mindset, like the farmer in this story, is a great antidote to the oh-so-common seasonal stress and turmoil.
 The reason this works is simple, yet profound.
-By freeing your mind from the burden of predicting what might happen next, you prevent the anxiety caused by anticipating those fictional future events.
+Free your mind from the burden of predicting what might happen next and you prevent the anxiety caused by anticipating those fictional future events.
 And, when you reduce your anxiety level, you can allow yourself to be fully present in the moment, enjoying your season just as it is*.

 When the holidays turn into something more or less than you expected, when family throws you a curveball, when the unexpected happens despite your best efforts, when your luck seems to take a turn for the better or for the worse, consider reacting like the farmer in the story.
 Simply say, “Perhaps.”
 Rather than trying to manage what could be an impossible situation, give yourself permission to take a few breaths instead.
 Perhaps you can wait and see what unfolds next.

 Read our 2017 holiday gatherings musing, “You have the power to promote peace this holiday season.”